Madeline8/geomaniac-memory-game/README.md

 This section explains in more detail what a user can expect, once they’ve accessed this web page.
 I have taken an agile approach and kept it simple.
 Any additional ideas are documented under ‘Features to implement’ section.

-The main feature set that will add value and more importantly will allow user to navigate around easily and have fun using the website consists are:
+The main feature set that will add value and more importantly will allow user to navigate around easily and have fun using the website  are:

 - Home page include 3 main buttons: Play, Rules, and Sounds.

 - Play button: Once clicked, a player has a choice between easy, medium or advance game level.
-I used bootstrap grid system for all game levels to make sure everything is aligned correctly and consistently.
+I used a bootstrap grid system for all game levels to make sure everything is aligned correctly and consistently.
 There is a ‘home return’ button if a player wants to return home while playing the game.
 It allows the player to keep the sound settings as they are, and not reset it to default.
 If a player clicks on the logo, it will also take them to a home page, however it will default all the settings.

 - Rules button: Once clicked, the player will learn the rules of the game.